Joaquin Arambula: Political career

+Personal life

+Arambula married his wife, Elizabeth, on January 22, 2011, having three girls with her.

 Arambula was arrested on December 10, 2018, on suspicion of willful cruelty to a child, a misdemeanor under California domestic violence statutes.
 The assemblymember thanked the teachers at his daughter's school and police officers “for doing their job” in starting the investigation.
 One of his daughters had alleged that her father hit her on the face while he was wearing a ring.
 During trial, photos were shown to jurors that showed a 1-inch bruise on the child's right temple.
 On the witness stand during his trial, his daughter largely described the incident as an accident.
 In May 2019, a Fresno jury found Arambula not guilty.

+On January 7, 2026, Aarambula entered a voluntary inpatient rehabilitation program, and on January 26 his wife Elizabeth filed for divorce, accusing him of past substance abuse and gaming addiction.
+He completed the program on February 6, saying in his declaration that he “needed some help to adjust and to make sure that [he] did not become dependent on alcohol or marijuana,” and that he had no criminal or psychiatric history.
+By April, they told reporters that they had met and reached a temporary agreement while continuing their divorce, with him being allowed to see their children and Elizabeth providing financial support.